 During the final stage of the programme (which may vary in duration), training ophthalmologists develop Level 4 skills of at least two SIAs within the Patient Management domain.

-Trainees planning to work in localities where it is necessary to provide a more generalist ophthalmology service could continue to develop their skills in Urgent Eye Care and/or Community Ophthalmology along with their cataract expertise.
+Residents planning to work in localities where it is necessary to provide a more generalist ophthalmology service could continue to develop their skills in Urgent Eye Care and/or Community Ophthalmology along with their cataract expertise.

 - Complete a cataract complications audit where Level 4 Cataract Surgery training is undertaken